gdq12/DataScienceCoursera/GettingCleaningData/instructions.md

-These are the exact instructions for the assignment provided by the course instructer when the course was taken in August 2019
+These are the exact instructions for the assignment provided by the course instructer when the course was taken in August 2019.
+[Repo of original submission](https://github.com/gdq12/cleaningdata)

 Introduction
 ------------